cezarywojcik/cwsite/posts/2014-09-09-swift-from-beta-1-to-10.md

 The first thing I noticed was that I wasn't using the explicit '&' when calling the functions.
 I hoped that changing `swiftSorter.bubbleSort($0)` to `swiftSorter.bubbleSort(&$0)` would do the trick, but I was mistaken.
 All this did was change the error message `'[Int]' is not a subtype of 'inout [T]'` to `'[Int]' is not a subtype of '@lvalue [T]'`.

-Next, I tried getting rid of he `$0` shorthand and being more explicit:
+Next, I tried getting rid of the `$0` shorthand and being more explicit:

 ```swift
 self.testSorts(swiftSort: {(arr: [Int]) -> () in swiftSorter.bubbleSort(&arr)},